Greensky-gs/mysql-query/ts.md

 // Returns:
 // string if error
 // any[] if successful
-// Node: You can also add a .catch() block
+// Note: You can also add a .catch() block
 ```